SexChrLab/VariantCalling/resources/BestPractices_ReadMe.md

 ## Call variants
 We used GATK HaplotypeCaller to call variants and GenotypeGVCFs to joint genotype.
-We reccomend calling variants on the PARs and nonPARs separately.
-For XY samples, use ploidy of 1 on the nonPARs for X and Y. For XX samples, use ploidy of 2 on the nonPARs.
+We recommend calling variants on the PARs and nonPARs separately.
+For XY samples, use ploidy of 1 on the nonPARs for X and Y. For XX samples, use ploidy of 2 on the entire X chromosome (PARs and nonPARs).
 PARs will always be called as diploid.

 For XY individuals, here is example code:
 ```